fnalabs/hive-io/containers/hive-base-js/README.md

 ## Getting Started

 This is the most basic building block of infrastructure in the Hive<sup>io</sup> framework.
-It provides a http interface for your Actors and enforces the Flux Standard Action payload structure.
+It provides an HTTP interface for your Actors and enforces the Flux Standard Action payload structure.

 ### Prerequisites